csd-was-taken/Webbed-Site/README.md

-# csd-was-taken.github.io
+# wii.gay

-hey yeah this is just hosting my personal website (wii.gay).
-I plan on using basic html and javascript 1, to maintain compatibility with old shit because i want to, and 2 im not smart
+hey yeah this is just hosting my personal website.
+I plan on using basic html and javascript because im not smart but also to maintain compatibility with old shit.

 TODO:
 * Add about me